 Which of your assets are on the table in your divorce?
 Which are you entitled to keep as your “separate” property?
 If you signed a prenuptial agreement, is it legally-enforceable in California?
 Since California’s community property law entitles each spouse to half of the couple’s marital estate under most circumstances, these are all critical questions that you need to answer so that you can make informed decisions as you prepare for your divorce.

 Decades of Experience Representing High-Net-Worth Spouses in California

 Our Irvine high asset divorce attorneys have decades of experience representing high-net-worth spouses in all stages of the divorce process.
 From pre-divorce planning to settlement negotiations and mediation, and from divorce litigation to post-divorce enforcement, we guide our clients through the critical issues involved in their divorces step-by-step.
-We are sensitive to the unique aspects of high-end divorces, and we have particular experience representing business owners, business executives, licensed professionals, investors and other high-net-worth individuals.
+We are sensitive to the unique aspects of high-end divorces, and we have particular experience representing business owners, business executives, licensed medical or legal professionals, investors and other high-net-worth individuals.

 As your legal counsel, we will work closely with you to identify the issues involved in your divorce, help you establish priorities, and develop a viable strategy for securing a favorable result.
 Depending on your personal family and financial circumstances, this may include addressing matters such as:

 - Enforcement or challenging your prenuptial or post nuptial agreement